Porridge Radio

 Porridge Radio are a British indie rock band formed in Brighton in 2015.
-They are fronted by vocalist, songwriter and lead guitarist Dana Margolin.
-The other members are keyboardist Georgie Stott, bass guitarist Maddie Ryall and drummer Sam Yardley.
+They are fronted by vocalist, songwriter and guitarist Dana Margolin.
+The other members are keyboardist Georgie Stott and drummer Sam Yardley, bassist Dan Hutchins, and formerly bassist Maddie Ryall.

 The Guardian listed them among their top 40 new artists of 2018 and described their music as 'slacker indie'.